Zendro-dev/Zendro-dev.github.io/ddm.md

 ### Removing the docker-containers and migration

-*In case you are not using docker to start up your zendro services you should do the equivalent steps on your local server*
+**_Note_**: In case you are not using docker to start up your zendro services you should do the equivalent steps on your local server, i.e don't start keycloak on every zendro node manually.

-Since only one of the zendro nodes should expose the keycloak endpoint you should remove the keycloak services from your docker-compose files for all _other_ zenro nodes.
+Since only one of the zendro nodes should expose the keycloak endpoint you should remove the keycloak services from your docker-compose files for all _other_ zendro nodes.

 ```yml
 services: